zenml-io/zenml/examples/step_operator_remote_training/README.md

 ## 🗺 Overview

-Here we train a simple sklearn classifier on the MNIST dataset using one of the three step operators:
+Here, we train a simple sklearn classifier on the MNIST dataset using one of these three step operators:

 - AWS Sagemaker
 - GCP Vertex AI
 - Microsoft AzureML

-Currently, step operators only work with a local orchestrator but support for cloud orchestrators is on the way soon!

 # 🖥 Run it locally